rpodcast/r_dev_projects/README.md

 * Install Visual Studio Code.
 Downloads and more information can be found at [code.visualstudio.com](https://code.visualstudio.com)
      + Install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
      + Install the [Docker Extension Pack](https://marketplace.visualstudio.com/items?itemName=formulahendry.docker-extension-pack) (while not necessarily required, I find it very useful for managing my containers inside the IDE)
      + If you use SSH keys with your online code repository account (for example GitHub or GitLab) you need to share your key with containers built.
 The process is documented at on the VSCode docs [here](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container).
 For my setup, I have to run this once before launching VSCode: `ssh-add ~/.ssh/{name_of_key}`.
-I have a custom key but I would imaging most users will have a default key name of `id_rsa`.
+I have a custom key but I would imagine most users will have a default key name of `id_rsa`.

 ## Visual Studio Code Setup